 Clive Emson Auction

 Clive Emson Auctioneers were founded in 1989 to supply a high-profile auction facility to corporate and independent estate agents, private clients, and statutory bodies.

 Clive Emson offer properties for sale throughout the UK.
 Encompassing London, Kent, Essex, Hampshire, Dorset, Wiltshire, Isle of Wight, West Country, West Sussex, East Sussex, and Surrey.

 If you are looking for a house for sale, a flat for sale or any other type of property, then Clive Emson may be perfect to buy your home or property investment.

-Clive Emson offers a fantastic opportunity by using the modern method of the auction process to pick up a bargain.
+Clive Emson offers a fantastic opportunity by using the modern method of the online auction process to pick up a bargain.

 The company’s concept is to provide a specialist land and property auction service.
 Therefore, does not compete with the traditional estate agency, mortgage broking, insurance, or other aspects of the property world.

 All properties upon which Clive Emson are instructed are offered for sale in the auction catalogue.